Board of Commissioners

 Your Elected Water District Officials

 TVWD is governed by a five-member Board of Commissioners elected to four-year terms by District voters.
-The Board of Commissioners, with guidance from TVWD staff, are responsible for developing policies and procedures to improve your TVWD's services and efficiency.
+The Board of Commissioners, with guidance from TVWD staff, is responsible for developing policies and procedures to improve TVWD services.

 Board meetings are usually held the third Wednesday of each month.
-They are televised on Tualatin Valley Community Television, and live audio can be heard on our Web site.
-Links to the live audio page, meeting minutes and agendas, and past audio can be found on our Board Meetings and Minutes Web Page.
+They are televised on Tualatin Valley Community Television, and live audio during the meeting can be heard on our website.
+Links to the live audio page, meeting minutes and agendas and past audio can be found on our Board Meetings and Minutes Web Page.

 Position 2: Dick Schmidt